obi-talentnet/local-ci/README.md

 # local ci

-This adds the local ci to your projects
+This adds the local ci to our applications.

 ### JavaScript(reactJs/nodeJs) application usage